-Lee Child’s Jack Reacher is everywhere at the moment with the second Tom Cruise-led film, Never Go Back, released on Friday, swiftly followed by the publication of a new novel, Night School.
-The Reacher books are hugely popular, selling at the astonishing rate of one every 20 seconds, but fail to garner much in the way of critical respect.
+Lee Child’s Jack Reacher is back with the release earlier this month of The Midnight Line, the 22nd book in the series.
+The Reacher books are hugely popular, but fail to garner much in the way of critical respect.
 Here are five reasons why the public love Reacher and why critics should…

 Reacher is without a doubt one of the most original, complex and compelling characters in crime fiction.
 An ex-military policeman turned drifter, he has nothing tieing him to the world except for his relentless (and almost psychopathic) desire for justice.
 He’s the archetypal existential avenging angel – John Wayne, Bogart and Brando rolled into one.